RULE OF THUMB FOR PRICING A HOUSE TO SELL

-1) Your choice of your real estate agent and their ability to accurately price your home in their real estate appraisal.
+1) Your choice of real estate agent and their ability to accurately price your home in their real estate appraisal.

-PROBLEMS FACED WHEN PRICING YOUR HOME TO SELL
+PROBLEMS TO AVOID WHEN PRICING YOUR HOME

 1. PRICE YOUR HOME ACCURATELY BUT AIM FOR MORE